vjlab/resources/about-our-hpc.md

 - BEAGLE library

 ### Sending a Job
-*If none of this works, you can still walk over to the server and just use the terminal.
-I don't expect full functionality yet anyway; I'm still in the process of setting up OS-level stuff like where the executables should live, user-interactivity with /home or /usr/local, paths etc so that you can do whatever you want in your partition without any risk of breaking anything.*
+*If none of this works, you can still walk over to the server and just use the terminal.*

 To remotely send a job to the HPC and then disengage your local terminal (so that you can shut off your laptop while your submitted job runs on the HPC), use `nohup`.
 Syntax is: